chicolucio/planck/README.md

 # Planck's law

-A simple script to plot the Planck's law.
+A project to study the Planck's law.
 Planck's law describes the spectral density of electromagnetic radiation emitted by a black body in thermal equilibrium at a given temperature, when there is no net flow of matter or energy between the body and its environment.